20 min read

 Matthew (one of the four evangelists of MMLJ fame) is said to have spent his days preaching the new faith in Mediterranean communities before ending them as a martyr in Ethiopia.
 Biblical scholars squabble endlessly over his death, with some insisting he was killed by the sword in Parthia.
 However, he is most commonly believed to have died a natural death in Ethiopia in approximately 60–70 AD.

 The movements of James the Elder are altogether more heavily contested.
 It is generally agreed that he taught in the holy land following the dispersal of the Apostles, where he would certainly have encountered resistance from the authorities.
-However, curiously, legend posits that he then travelled to Spain preaching Christianity along the Iberian Peninsula.
+However, curiously, legend posits that he then traveled to Spain preaching Christianity along the Iberian Peninsula.
 Given the trade routes of the period, this journey is entirely feasible; however, there is scant primary source evidence of this in the writings of early writers or the records of the early church councils.

 However, according to the Acts of the Apostles, “Herod the King” (often identified with Herod Agrippa) had James executed by the sword [5], and he suffered martyrdom in Jerusalem[6] in AD 44.
 James is believed to have been the first of the Apostles to be Martyred, and the exact site of this is supposedly The Chapel of St. James the Great, located within the Armenian Apostolic Cathedral of St James in the Armenian Quarter of Jerusalem.
 Furthermore, his head is believed to be buried under the altar.